Bleitch17/Eeg-Classification/README.md

    - Preserves original signal characteristics
    - Normalization performed within model architectures
    - Allows models to learn from raw signal patterns

-These choices were made based on experimental results and represent an optimal balance between model performance and computational efficiency.

 ## 2. Models & Evaluations (From Worst to Best)
 [Content for this section...]